Shadoka/reddit-graph/README.md

 Specifically, it will load data from a given subreddit as a social graph into a relational database.

 This data consists of all the users, who made a submission or post on a "hot" topic.
 By default, four pages are being loaded into the database.
-Loading data of a subreddit takes about 90-120 seconds via Reddit API and additional ~30 seconds to persist the data into the database.
+Loading data of a subreddit takes about 90-120 seconds via Reddit API (not a lot we can do about that) and additional ~30 seconds to persist the data into the database (presumably a lot we can do about this).
  The data model is probably bad and will be changed at a later date.

 The application offers HTTP endpoints to query the data.